It is important to follow Intel design guidelines and recommendations throughout the

 logic used as a clock signal to reduce glitches.
 For example, if you divide a clock using

 combinational logic, clock the final stage with the clock signal that was used to clock the

 The Design Assistant in the

-compilation in the Settings dialog box.
-You can also use
+Settings dialog box.
+You can also use third-party

 Using IP Cores